 An insured may bring a tort action against an insurer for failure to exercise good faith in settling the insured's claim.
 This section is unrelated to such a tort action.
 Anderson v.
 Continental Insurance Co., 85 Wis.
 2d 675

 , 271 N.W.2d 368

-The tort of bad faith handling of a claim is discussed.
+Discussing the tort of bad faith handling of a claim.
 Davis v.
-Allstate Ins.
-Co., 101 Wis.
+Allstate Insurance Co., 101 Wis.
 2d 1

 , 303 N.W.2d 596

 A third-party claimant cannot assert a bad faith claim against an insurer.
 Kranzush v.
 Badger State Mutual Casualty Co., 103 Wis.
 2d 56

 , 307 N.W.2d 256

 This section applies to service insurance corporations.
 Wisconsin Physicians Service Insurance Corp. v.
 Mitchell, 114 Wis.
 2d 338